 How are those characteristics met?

-The model portfolios are reviewed on a quarterly basis by the CIM Portfolio Management team to ensure that only Article 8 and Article 9 funds and ETFs are selected for, and held in, the portfolios.
+The model portfolios are reviewed on a quarterly basis by the CIM portfolio management team to ensure that only Article 8 and Article 9 funds (including ETFs) are selected for and held in the portfolios.
+The IMR team review the investment process of the underlying funds on a quarterly basis except for passive ETFs which are reviewed annually.

 - The portfolios only invest in funds that are UCITS funds.
 The good governance requirement applies to such funds to the extent that they take the form of a body corporate, and it is assumed that the requirement is met given the authorised and highly regulated nature of this type of fund structure.